Roger Rabbit: Development

 The character of Roger was created by author Gary K. Wolf, for his 1981 novel Who Censored Roger Rabbit?
 Wolf was watching Saturday morning cartoons as research for new book ideas, when he noticed cereal commercial mascots such as Tony the Tiger and the Trix Rabbit.
 Wolf found it amusing that these commercials had real children interacting with cartoon characters casually and without question, and he decided to explore the concept in book form, eventually combining pulp fiction and true crime elements, and eventually creating the character of Roger Rabbit in the process.
 Published in 1981, Walt Disney Productions purchased the film rights that same year for $35,000.
 Wolf retains all story rights related to the characters and is allowed to write new novels featuring them, but Disney and Amblin Entertainment own the intellectual property rights.

 Before Richard Williams came on board for the film project, early animation tests for Roger gave him a simple and stylized look of a skinny white bunny with a purple nose.
 In these test animations, Roger was voiced by Paul Reubens.
 Subscribers to The Disney Channel (which was a subscription channel back in its early years) were able to see this test footage in the early 1980s.

 When the film went into full production, Roger was redesigned in a fashion to take elements from all the major cartoon studios of the period, the philosophy behind the new characters, in general, being a combination of Disney's elaborate animation style, similar characterization to Warner Bros. characters and capable of performing Tex Avery-inspired gags.
+His voice in the film was provided by Charles Fleischer.
+Before filming, Fleischer was asked to come up with a speech impediment for Roger.
+He gave Roger a lisp and the stammering catchphrase "P-p-p-please!" as a tribute to all the other famous cartoon characters with speech impediments, which was inspired by Huntz Hall's Sach Jones in The Bowery Boys.
+He had invented the "cheek flutter" while performing the voice of B.B. in Deadly Friend.
+His portrayal of Roger was also inspired by Screwy Squirrel.
+To facilitate Bob Hoskins' performance as Eddie Valiant, Fleischer wore a Roger Rabbit costume on the set to get into the role over the entirety of production, and "stood in" behind camera for most scenes.
+He called it "trans-projectional acting".